 Pen Parentis is a federally recognized 501c3 nonprofit literary organization.
 At this time, everyone who works for Pen Parentis is a volunteer.
 We give our time freely because we have a passion for books, a passion for writing, and a passion for making the world better.
 Get to know us!

-Jackie McDougall is our Communications Director.
+Jackie McDougall has had to take a leave of absence as our Communications Director.
 Jackie is an experienced IT Consultant and Manager with over20 years’ experience in IT and software testing.
 She was previously employed as Head of Test for Aegon UK, Principal Consultant with Sopra Group, and Quality & Test Manager with Initiative Software.
 She has presented at the EuroSTAR Testing Conferences throughout Europe and the User Conference for Advanced Automated Testing (UCAAT) in Paris, France.
 She was a committee member of the Scottish Testing Group until moving to the US, and she has published various articles on testing, business intelligence and test data privacy.
 She was involved in promoting a nationwide ‘Girls in IT’ initiative in the UK, and was invited to speak at ‘Women in IT’ events at Napier University, Edinburgh.
 She has BA (Hons) degree in English Language and Literature, and a Master of Science in Information Technology, both completed at Glasgow University.
 She grew up in Glasgow, Scotland, and is married with two boys.
 Now living in Princeton, New Jersey, she enjoys spending time with her children, running and going to the gym, drawing, cooking, and reading.
 She also volunteers at a local reading studio providing audio/e-books for people with dyslexia and visual impairment.

 Want To Help: